dotlang/language/README.md

 2. In example 7, the range operator `..` is used to generate an array literal.
 Note that the end number is not included in the result.
 3. You can explicitly state array literal type like in example 8.
 4. There is another notation to create array literals which uses a function to generate elements.
 See lambda section for more information.
-5. You can use array name as a lambda and use chaining operator to read or write it's data (Example 9) for more information refer to operators and lambda sections.
+5. You can use array name as a lambda and use chaining operator to read it's data (Example 9) for more information refer to operators and lambda sections.
 6. array is not a function.
 It acts like a function when reading or writing data.

 ### Map